 SUBMIT JULY 1 - JULY 31

-Each year since 2005, thanks to the continued generosity of Linda Bruckheimer, Sarabande Books selects and publishes one work of Kentucky literature.
-Manuscripts are accepted during the month of July with no entry fee.
-See below for full details.
+Each year since 2005, thanks to the continued generosity of Linda Bruckheimer, Sarabande Books selects and publishes and promotes one work of Kentucky literature.
+In addition to publication and promotion by Sarabande Books, the winner receives a two-week residency at the Blackacre Conservancy.

 Contest is open to any writer of English:

 - who is a native of Kentucky, or

 - who has lived in Kentucky for at least two years, or

 - whose manuscript is set in or about Kentucky.

 In addition, writer must be willing and able to travel to or within Kentucky for readings and public events.
 Employees and board members of Sarabande Books, Inc. are not eligible.

 - a collection of poetry between 48 and 100 manuscript pages.

 - a collection of short stories and/or novellas between 150 and 250 manuscript pages.

 - a short novel no more than 250 manuscript pages.